kakyoism/karagen/README.md

 - The first run will likely fail upfront, and you'll be prompted that `libsndfile.dylib` is  not trusted.
 Don't worry.
 Simply head for `System Preferences > Security & Privacy > General` to enable it.
 - Repeat the first two steps and the progress cogwheel will start spinning, showing `karagen` is at work.
 - Wait till the background worker finishes its job.
+- Note that the output folder is always `~/Desktop/karagen`.

 ### Results